-It is essential that basic political literacy is a core part of every child’s education.
 At present, the teaching of citizenship differs from school to school, and between the nations of the UK.
 That disparity of knowledge leads to political inequality between those who know how to hold their representatives to account, and those who can’t.

 We can’t expect people to participate in public life if they don’t know how it works.
 A vacuum in political education over the decades has led to the stagnation we see today, where placing an ‘X’ in the box every couple of years is the expected limit of our engagement.

-More information about Citizenship education
+More information about Informed Electorate

 Debating the TV Debates

 Read more >

 In the run up to the Question Time Special, ERS commissioned leading academics in the field of communications and media to look at the impact of the debates on viewers.